Anna Muzychuk: Slovenia

 Muzychuk represented Slovenia on the top board at five consecutive Women's Chess Olympiads from 2004 to 2012.
-Neither her, nor the team medalled in any of those tournaments.
 Slovenia's best result came at the 2006 Turin Olympiad, where they finished in 9th place, outperforming their seed of 17th out of 106 teams.
 The team scored 16 points (+7–4=2), and Muzychuk individually scored 8/11, earning a double IM norm.
 Ana Srebrnič and Jana Krivec were on the second and third boards respectively, while Ksenija Novak was on the reserve board.
 Muzychuk's best individual result came at the 2010 Khanty-Mansiysk Olympiad, where she scored 8/11 and finished in fifth place on the top board with a performance rating of 2547, 26 points below bronze medallist Hou Yifan's performance rating of 2573.

 Muzychuk fared better for Slovenia at the European Women's Team Championships, which she took part in for four consecutive editions from 2005 through 2011.
 Slovenia finished in the top ten three times in those four tournaments, including in 2007 in Heraklion when they came in 6th place out of 30 teams and outperformed their 11th seed.
 Overall, the team scored 12 points (+5–2=2).
 Krivec, Srebrnič, and Vesna Rožič were on the lower boards that year, while Indira Bajt was on the reserve board.
 Muzychuk's best result was in 2011 in Porto Carras when she earned an individual gold medal with a near-perfect score of 8½/9, corresponding to a performance rating of 2782, 150 points ahead of Lagno who won the silver medal.
 This performance also earned Muzychuk her final GM norm to clinch the Grandmaster title.